nasa/cFE/docs/cFE Application Developers Guide.md

 The most common update for telemetry messages is to put the current time in the Message.
 This is accomplished with one of two API functions.
 The most commonly used function would be `CFE_SB_TimeStampMsg()`.
-This API would insert the current time, in the mission defined format with the mission defined epoch, into the Message Header.
+This API would insert the current time, in the mission-defined format with the mission defined epoch, into the Message Header.
 The other API that can modify the Message Header time is `CFE_MSG_SetMsgTime()`.
 This API call sets the time in the Message Header to the time specified during the call.
 This is